MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits_op.md

 - neutrino

 Explanation
 Photons and Higgs bosons are bosons.
-In the lecture it was explained that the wavefunction of two bosons doesnt change if you exchange the two.
+It was explained that the wavefunction of two bosons doesnt change if you exchange the two.
 Electrons are fermions, if you exchange two electrons (fermions) the total wavefunction will pick up a minus sign.

 ### Question 2: Fermions

 Phonons and Higgs bosons are bosons.
-In the lecture Attila explained that the wavefunction of two bosons doesn't change if you exchange the two.
+The wavefunction of two bosons doesn't change if you exchange the two.
 Electrons are fermions, if you exchange two electrons (fermions) the total wavefunction will pick up a minus sign.

 - phonon
 - electron